Similarity Check automatically cross-checks your candidates' solutions against every other submission we've received—over 12 million assessments.

 We also scrape the web for leaked solutions, and if we find one that looks similar to others (either online or submitted by other candidates), we'll let you know.
 Our system can recognize similarities even if solutions have been modified (e.g., changing identifiers, reformatting code, or making small changes in the code structure).

-IMPORTANT: The Similarity Check applies to all tasks with the exception of project tasks (multi-file tasks), technology-agnostic exclusive tasks, technology-specific exclusive tasks, bugfixing tasks, multiple-choice questions (MCQ), free-form (essay), upload, and SQL tasks.
+IMPORTANT: The Similarity Check applies to all tasks with the exception of project tasks (multi-file tasks), technology-agnostic exclusive tasks, technology-specific exclusive tasks, bugfixing tasks, multiple-choice questions (MCQ), free-form (essay), upload, SQL tasks, and VS Code content.

 To promote the efficiency of your hiring process and help you focus on the best candidates, we complete Similarity Checks for all Screen candidates who reach your Passing Score.
 If no Passing Score is defined in your test, we verify submissions of all candidates who scored at least 40% on the task.
 We don't complete Similarity Checks for submissions that scored below your Passing Score or below 40% if no Passing Score is set.

-Check out the results of the Similarity Check in Suspicious activity detection in the upper part of the test report, and then click Verify to view more details:
+Check out the results of the Similarity Check in the Plagiarism section of the Assessment integrity widget, and then click Resolve to view more details:

 To see a detailed report, click Resolve within the relevant task: